masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 Each module function is called every cycle.
 Instantiated modules in the hierarchy tree are called every cycle.
 This could be seen as if the "top" or entry point is called each cycle.
-In a way, the whole program executes every cycle if we ignore reset and intialization state.
+In a way, the whole program executes every cycle if we ignore the reset and initialization state.

-The artifact comes that calling a module or function can return the results from previous cycle calls.
-To illustrate the problem, imagine a multiplier function (mult) that takes 1 cycles to produce the results, and the programmer has an assertion checking that it was a multiply.
-The result `c` is not the current cycle `a*b` but the last cycle `a` multiplied by last cycle `b`.
+The artifact comes that calling a module or function that can return the results from previous cycle calls.
+To illustrate the problem, imagine a multiplier function (mult) that takes 1 cycle to produce the results, and the programmer has an assertion checking that it was a multiply.
+The result `c` is not the current cycle `a*b` but the last cycle `a` multiplied by the last cycle `b`.
 This is not what would be expected in a normal software API.